flutter/website/_includes/setup/android-setup.md

 1. In Android Virtual Device Manager, click **Run** in the toolbar.
    The emulator starts up and displays the default canvas for your selected OS version and device.
-1. Start your app by running `flutter run`.
-The connected device name is `Android SDK built for <platform>`, where _platform_ is the chip family, such as x86.